-She reached the top of the stairs and turned right.
+At the top of the stairs, she turned right.
 The cook’s room was that way.

-Mrs. Axton’s bony hand gave a sturdy knock on the heavy wood door.
+“Vera?”
+Mrs. Axton tried.
+She knocked on the heavy wooden door.
 Hearing no response, she heaved it open.

 A gust of dizziness hit Mrs. Axton.